hthug06/JustSkyblock/README.md

 - island
 - setspawn on island
 - delete the island
+- visit other player island

 to add:
-- island level
-- visit other player island
 - island level
 - island team
 - quest